Oderin Island (Newfoundland and Labrador): History

 Richard McGrath of Little Placentia who had been the Customs Officer in Lamanche Mines was elected Member of the Legislature for Placentia and St. Mary's in 1861 and appointed Justice of the Peace in 1865, relocated to Oderin.
 Oderin gained a Courthouse and became a point of entry of goods into the province.
 McGrath raised a large family there, many of whom went on to important positions in the government and clergy.
 Two sons, James and Richard went on to represent the district in the House of Assembly.

 The post office was established in 1864.
 The first Waymaster in 1856 was James Murphy.
 The first Postmistress was Mary Maddocks in 1891.

 In 1875 Fr.
 Michael Morris of St. John's arrived and built a brand new church and school in the centre of the community.
 His brother Edward Morris taught at the school and later became Prime Minister of Newfoundland.

-Oderins importance as a commercial center waned at the end of the 19th century and the community gradually declined in the 20th century.
+Oderin's importance as a commercial center waned at the end of the 19th century and the community gradually declined in the 20th century.
 In 1898 it had a population of 395 and this had declined to 223 in 1956.
 It was abandoned under the Smallwood Government's controversial Resettlement Program in 1966.
 Residents relocated to nearby communities of Baine Harbour, Rushoon and Marystown.
 Today the island has no permanent population but still has many cabins that are used as summer vacation getaways by former residents.